Denver-Academy-Programming/22913-FtcRobotController-24-25/README.md

 ## Version 7.2 (20220723-130006)

 ### Breaking Changes
-* Updates the build tooling.
+* Updates the org.firstinspires.ftc.teamcode.build tooling.
 For Android Studio users, this change requires Android Studio Chipmunk 2021.2.1.
 * Removes support for devices that are not competition legal, including Modern Robotics Core Control Modules, the Matrix Controller, and HiTechnic/NXT controllers and sensors.
 Support remains for Modern Robotics I2C sensors.

 ### Enhancements